ibm-cloud-docs/assistant/logs-overview.md

 - *Is your assistant understanding and addressing customer needs?*
 - *How can you make your assistant better?*

 To see metrics information, select **Overview** in the navigation bar.
+The information in Analytics is not immediately updated after a user interacts with your assistant. {{site.data.keyword.conversationshort}} prepares the data for Analytics in the background.

 After the numbers in metrics hit the 3,000 and above range, the totals are approximated to prevent performance lags in the page.
 {: note}